valora-inc/wallet/WALLET.md

 2. The build process that gets executed with `yarn dev:ios` is not able to finish with `nvm` installed.

-3. Running the necessary scripts with an M1-native node version will not wor.
+3. Running the necessary scripts with an M1-native node version will not work.

 4. It is currently not possible to run the repository in the integrated VSCode terminal.